xpirit-training/github-fundamentals-signaloid/README.md

 # GitHub Fundamentals

-Repository for the `GitHub Fundamentals` training.
+Repository for the `GitHub Fundamentals` training from 14th December 2023 to 15th December 2023

 ## 👉 Objectives